timeseriesAI/tsai/README.md

 - You will see how you can apply successful data augmentation techniques (like mixup, cutout, and cutmix) to time series problems.

 #### 4. The importance of scaling ⚖️:
-- In thi snotebook you'll learn more about the options to scale your data and the impact it may have on performance, which is huge!
+- In this notebook you'll learn more about the options to scale your data and the impact it may have on performance, which is huge!

 #### 5. Multivariate ROCKET on GPU 🚀:
 - On October 29, 2019, there was a major milestone in the area of Time Series Classification.